 Applying to the Graduate Program in Biological Sciences is a two part process.
 To be considered for admission into the biology graduate program, you must submit both a university and a department application.
-The deadline to ensure full consideration is February 1, (except for the STEM program, which is March 15) for entry into the graduate program in the following Fall.
+The deadline to ensure full consideration is February 1st, (except for the MA Stem Cell Program, which is February 17th) for entry into the graduate program in the following Fall.
 Applications will be reviewed on a rolling basis as they are received until all openings are filled.
 It is your responsibility to submit all requested application materials by the posted deadlines.
 Failure to do so will result in your application for admission not being considered.

 Graduate Admission Requirements